Glen Campbell Music Sales Rise 5,429 Percent After Death

 The site reported that the country music legend’s albums sold 11,000 copies on August 8 and 9, which was more than a 2,300 percent increase from the two days preceding his death.
 Fans also flocked to download his timeless hits, as Glen posthumously sold 46,000 downloads of his songs.

-Billboard also revealed that both physical and digital sales of his songs and digital sales of the star’s songs rose 5,429 percent when compared to August 6 and 7.
+Billboard also revealed that both physical and digital sales of the star’s songs rose 5,429 percent when compared to August 6 and 7.

 As for his most popular tracks, the report claimed that “Rhinestone Cowboy,” which is largely regarded as Glen’s signature hit, was streamed more than 264,000 times following his death.

-Another of Campbell’s most famous tracks, “Wichita Lineman,” was the most download of his back catalog with a reported 7,000 purchases according to initial reports compiled by Nielsen Music.
+Another of Campbell’s most famous tracks, “Wichita Lineman,” was the most download of his back catalog with a reported 7,000 purchases, according to initial reports compiled by Nielsen Music.

 It’s thought that Glen will make a triumphant return to the Billboard charts when the music rankings are unveiled on August 15, three years after his single “I’m Not Gonna Miss You” entered Billboard’s Hot Country Songs chart in 2014.